sffranke/pyro/README.md

 Operating Speed (8.4V): 0.16 sec/60°
 Maximum pulse width: 500-2500us

+To move the motors to a defined starting position at the beginning (init), I control the motors one after the other, because I am still working with a laboratory power supply, which I cannot load highly.
+Later, the power supply will be taken over by a Lipo, which can deliver the necessary high currents, then the motors will be controlled simultaneously.

 *Version_Step_1.py:*
 Basic movement, static, no inverse kinematic yet Implemented rest, sit, calibate and stand/balance for testing the servo control and motion.